jacobdavidson/SwarmDeepLearn/README.md

 1).
 To change the architecture to be a social LSTM architecture.
 Our very limited attempt was to modify the tensorflow social LSTM code found here: https://github.com/xuerenlv/social-lstm-tf.
 This attempt is in our folder "unsocial-social-lstm".

 2).
 The next change would be to change the loss function which currently is mean square error.
 We instead would like to predict a probability distribution and use log-likehood loss.
+Our attempt can be found here "unsuccessful-log_likelihood.ipynb".
+Scroll down to find the cell with the pertinent information.

-2).
+We very quickly tried both of these approaches but we never got them to work as well as our previous models.
+We believe that this is because of bugs in our code and that these approaches still have lots of merit.